SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-If it's a holiday weekend and you notice some street closures and people wearing particularly colorful outfits, the answer is likely, "Yes!
+If it's a holiday weekend and you notice some street closures and people wearing particularly colorful outfits, the answer is quite possibly, "Yes!
 There is a parade today in San Francisco."

 Our San Francisco parades span the generations—and even centuries in some cases—so they are beloved traditions that the city honors annually.